Table of Contents

 For beans you won’t eat within five days, freezing is the best option.

-• Beans can last up to six months in the freezer.
+- Beans can last up to 6 months in the fridge.

 Health Risks of Eating Spoiled Beans